folio-org/folio-install/kubernetes-rancher/readme.md

-# folio-install on Kubernetes/Rancher 2.0
+# Folio on Kubernetes/Rancher 2.0

 ## License